Forex Facilities for Non Resident in India (NRIs) and Persons of Indian Origin (PIOs)

 NRIs as defined in Notification No. FEMA 5/2000-RB dated May 3, 2000 may be permitted to open NRE account with their resident close relatives (relative as defined in Section 6 of the Companies Act, 1956) on 'former or survivor' basis.
 The resident close relative shall be eligible to operate the account as a Power of Attorney holder in accordance with the extant instructions during the life time of the NRI/PIO account holder.

-Account will be maintained indian Rupees.
+Account will be maintained in Indian Rupees.

 Balances held in the NRE account are freely repatriable.